March 19, 2020

-For patients who have suffered from severe depression, the possibility of relapse can be scary.
+The possibility of a depression relapse can be scary.
 It can feel as if all the progress they’ve made has gone out the window.
 But that’s not true.
 There are ways to identify a possible relapse in order to seek help early on and hopefully prevent a full-blown depressive episode.

 What Are the Early Signs of a Depression Relapse?

 The signs of depression relapse are very similar to the initial signs of depression.
-However, sometimes relapse symptoms can differ from the symptoms a patient experienced during a previous depressive episode.
+Depression relapse symptoms can differ from the symptoms a patient experienced during a previous depressive episode.
 Signs of depression relapse may include:

 - Feeling sad or anxious for more than 2 weeks

 - Lack of interest in hobbies and activities

 - Isolation and withdrawal from friends and social situations

 - Increased irritability

 Why Do Depression Relapses Occur?

 - Not following one’s treatment plan or stopping treatment early: Not following your treatment protocol or not completing treatment increases the risk of relapse.
 It’s important to follow all treatment instructions exactly as outlined by your doctor.